Monolith vs. Microservices β Which Architecture Should You Use?

 Why monoliths are underrated

 A well-structured monolith can handle millions of users.
-Shopify, Stack Overflow, and Basecamp all run monoliths.
-GitHub ran as a monolith for years.
+Shopify runs a monolith.
+Stack Overflow serves 100 million monthly visitors from a monolith.
+Basecamp and Hey.com are monoliths.
+GitHub ran as a monolith for years before selectively extracting services.

 When microservices make sense